franciscorotea/Lamb-Wave-Dispersion/README.md

 ## Usage:

-First, you need to import the `Lamb` class from the `lamb` module, and create an instance of this class.
+First, you need to import the `Lamb` class from the `lamb` module, and create an instanciate it.
+For this example, we are going to use a 10 mm Aluminum plate.

 ```python
 from lamb import Lamb